 During viewing appointments, Estate Agents use their sales skills to highlight the best things about the property, increasing the chances of someone agreeing to buy or rent it.
 They need to think creatively about how to find potential buyers for the property and when it comes to closing a sale, they need expert negotiation skills to get the best sale price for the property.

 Prospective buyers or renters rely on Estate Agents to tell them everything they want to know about a property as honestly as possible.
 Estate Agents also play a large project management role in a housing transaction as they need to make sure that all parties involved in the sale or renting of a property remain aware of what’s going on at each stage of the process.

 Other tasks include helping to finalise mortgages and rental agreements, as well as making sure all the relevant documents are signed and the keys are handed over at the appropriate time.

 The right person will:

-- Be self-aware and understand the impact that your role has on colleagues and customers.
+- Be self-aware and understand the impact that their role has on colleagues and customers.

-- Be a great team player; you are the focal point of the whole transaction and so need to work with colleagues, customers, mortgage advisers and conveyancers to deliver fantastic customer service.
+- Be a great team player; you’re the focal point of the whole transaction and so you’ll need to work with colleagues, customers, mortgage advisers, and conveyancers to deliver fantastic customer service.

 - Enjoy learning about property and land and keeping up to date with house prices in the relevant areas.